Basic Structure of the Department

 Information Relating to Foreign Study

-- Students do not have to major or minor in German to participate, and non-majors are strongly encouraged to do so.
+- Students need not major or minor in German to participate in the Berlin LSA or FSP, and non-majors and non-minors are strongly encouraged to do so.

-- A student doesn’t have to have completed the prerequisite classes in order to apply for the program, but must plan on having finished them before leaving for the program.
+- A student doesn't have to have completed the prerequisite classes in order to apply for an LSA or FSP, but must plan to have finished them before leaving for the program.

 Current Enrollments, Class Size, and Distributives